 Lecturer in Music

 School of Humanities and Performing Arts (Faculty of Arts, Humanities and Business)

 Armani is Programme Manager for BA Hons Music (from 2018/19), within the School of Humanities and Performing Arts, where she holds various roles and lectures in ethnomusicology.

 Armani embraces collaborative/interdisciplinary research that fosters integrative solutions; ambition that makes a difference.
 Her research led practice resides in sound healing and medical ethnomusicology (the latter closely resembles medical anthropology).
+Her research embraces healing with sound, frequency and vibration as well as heightened understanding into the benefits of cross-cultural music-therapy.
+In this connection, Armani engages in knowledge exchange as well as collaborating with a team to facilitate a forthcoming health humanities masters programme w/e/f 2021.
+Armani is connected with the University of Plymouth Medical Humanities Research Centre 'CHART': the Community, Health, Humanities and Arts Research Team.
 BA Hons Music at University of Plymouth (as at 2018) is the only music degree in the UK offered to intercalated medical students.
-She subsequently engages with the University of Plymouth Medical Humanities Research Centre 'CHART': the Community, Health, Humanities and Arts Research Team.

 If you have any questions regarding the BA Hons Music programme, please do not hesitate to contact: firstname.lastname@example.org